cyberFund/cybernomics/genesis_sale_race.md

 ### Disclaimer of Warranties
 The purchaser expressly agrees that the purchaser is purchasing cyber•Shares at the purchaser’s sole risk and that cyber•Shares is provided on an "as is" basis without warranties of any kind, cyber•Shares express or implied, including, but not limited to, warranties of title or implied warranties, merchantability or fitness for a particular purpose .

-Without limiting the foregoing, none of the cyber•fund parties warrant that the process for purchasing cyber•shares will be uninterrupted or error-free.
+Without limiting the foregoing, none of the cyber•Fund parties warrant that the process for purchasing cyber•Shares will be uninterrupted or error-free.

 ### Force Majeure
 cyber•Fund is not liable for failure to perform  obligations in the case of [Force Majeure](https://en.wikipedia.org/wiki/Force_majeure).